-25 What are the legal and regulatory duties and responsibilities of an entity or individual that controls a bank?
+23 What are the legal and regulatory duties and responsibilities of an entity or individual that controls a bank?

-See question 24.
+See question 22.

-26 What are the implications for a controlling entity or individual in the event that a bank becomes insolvent?
+24 What are the implications for a controlling entity or individual in the event that a bank becomes insolvent?

-In the normal course of events the bankruptcy of a bank does not affect the shareholders, apart from the financial consequences (devaluation) for the participation held in the bank's capital.
-In the event of an insolvency, however, shareholders that control and influence the bank in undue manner - acting, in other words, as de facto managers - may be deemed personally accountable for the bankruptcy and consequently be held responsible for the debts of the bank if the conditions set out in article 495 of the Luxembourg Commercial Code are met.
+In the normal course of events the bankruptcy of a bank does not affect the shareholders, apart from the financial consequences (devaluation) for the participation held in the bank's capital, and in the case of enforcement of a resolution plan by the CSSF as described under question 18 where the CSSF may take control of the bank and exercise the rights of the shareholders or the CSSF may sell the bank or part of the assets of the bank to a third-party without the shareholders consent.
+Furthermore, in the event of an insolvency, shareholders that control and influence the bank in undue manner - acting, in other words, as de facto managers - may be deemed personally accountable for the bankruptcy and consequently be held responsible for the debts of the bank if the conditions set out in article 495 of the Luxembourg Commercial Code are met.
 In particular, a controlling entity may be declared specifically liable if it, under the protection of the bank, acted in its own interests, disposed of the bank's property as its own or improperly pursued, for its own benefit, an operating deficit when it was clear that this would lead to a suspension of payments.
 Moreover, the court may order such controlling entity to bear all or part of the debts of the bank if its gross negligence contributed to the bank's insolvency (article 495-1 of the Commercial Code).